om907/The-Lane-Emden-Equation/README.md

 We solve the equations in radial coordinate $r$ because everything is representable in $r$ not in $\xi$.

 Numerical solving involves using NDSolve where you first write your equation and boundary conditions.
 The boundary conditions are derived from solutions of n = 0.
-Instead of evaluating at 0, we evaluate at $eps=10^{-10}$.
+Analytical boundary conditions are $\theta(0)=1$ and $\theta'(0)=0$.
+Instead of evaluating at $\xi=0, we evaluate at $eps=10^{-10}$.
 This approximation is done to avoid issues like ComplexInfinity solutions.
-Analytical boundary conditions are $\theta(0)=1$ and $\theta'(0)=0$.
 Thus numerical boundary conditions are slightly modified version of analytical boundary conditions.

 To avoid ComplexInfinity, I have modified $a$ and $P$ also.